-4.3.2 BSD-style
+4.3.2 Permissive Free Software Licenses

-The BSD-style licenses, first used in the Berkeley Software Distribution (BSD)16 permit that the software can be copied, modified and incorporated into both open- and closed-source software.
-This license requires that credits to the authors of code within the source code and documentation are intact, and that the original author cannot be sued.
-Additionally, the original author's name cannot be used to advertise the derivative software.
-The BSD license permits that the program code can be distributed in closed form, not requiring that improvements are coming back to the developer community.
+Permissive free software licenses, sometimes also denoted as liberal software licenses, have minimal requirements about how the software can be redistributed, i.e., there is no guarantee that future generations of the software will remian free.
+A permissive license, examples are the Berkeley Software Distribution (BSD) license16 and the MIT license17, permit that the software can be copied, modified and incorporated into both open- and closed-source software.
+Most permissive licenses require that credits to the authors of code within the source code and documentation are intact.
+For instance, the BSD license requires also that the original author cannot be sued and that the original author's name cannot be used to advertise the derivative software.
+It permits that the program code can be distributed in closed form, not requiring that improvements are coming back to the developer community.